wald-tq/docs.influxdata.com/content/kapacitor/v1.3/tick/expr.md

 .where(lambda: "host" == 'server001.example.com')
 ```

-In some nodes the results of a lambda expression can be captured as a named result using the property `.as()`.
+In some nodes the results of a lambda expression can be captured as a named
+result using the property setter `.as()`.
 In this way they can be used in other nodes further down the pipeline.

 <!--
 Stateful
 --------
 -->
-The internal functions of lambda expressions can be either stateless or stateful.
-Stateful means that each time the function is evaluated an internal state can change and will persist until the next evaluation.
-This may seem odd as part of an expression language but it has a powerful use case.
-Within the language a function can be defined that is essentially an on-line/streaming algorithm and with each call the function state is updated.
-For example the built-in function `sigma` calculates a running mean and standard deviation and returns the number of standard deviations the current data point is away from the mean.
+The internal functions of lambda expressions can be either stateless or
+stateful.
+Stateful means that each time the function is evaluated the internal
+state can change and will persist until the next evaluation.
+This may seem odd as part of an expression language but it has a powerful use
+case.
+Within the language a function can be defined that is essentially an
+on-line/streaming algorithm and with each call the function state is updated.
+For example the built-in function `sigma` calculates a running mean and standard
+deviation and returns the number of standard deviations the current data point
+is away from the mean.

 **Example 1 &ndash; the sigma function**